top of page

 Hey guys,

-This post is about false or misplaced guilt.
+This post is about parental guilt, which is often misplaced.
 Chances are you’ve felt it recently, maybe even today.

-As someone who has perfectionistic tendencies, I feel it often.
-It can feel pretty consuming.
-The heart of this kind of guilt is the question; am I a bad parent?
+Parents with perfectionistic tendencies, feel it more often.
+It can be pretty hard to deal with.
+At the heart of this kind of guilt is the question; am I a bad parent?

-I get the idea behind it and I agree - there will be a last restless night of co-sleep, a last piggy back, a last kindy drop off, etc… enjoy every moment to the full and so you don’t regret it later is what I think it’s trying to say.
+I get the idea behind it and I agree - there will be one last restless night of co-sleep, a last piggy back, a last kindy drop off, etc… enjoy every moment to the full and so you don’t regret it later.

-But the message missed it’s mark with me and instead I had to face fact that I don’t enjoy every moment.
-Immediately that guilty feeling crept in.
+But the message forces parents to face fact that they don’t enjoy every moment.
+Immediately that guilty feeling creeps in.

-Looking to expert advice, it turns out that misplaced guilt is a thing and it’s actually linked to a “hyperawareness” trait – where one obsessively wonders whether they are doing a good job.
+Looking to expert advice, it turns out that guilt is a thing often linked to “hyperawareness” where one obsessively wonders whether they are doing a good job.

 Which got me thinking:

-1) Does having perfectionistic tendencies lead to more misplaced guilt?
+1) Does having perfectionistic tendencies lead to more parental guilt?

 A PHD Psychologist called Esmarilda Dankaert says in her article about perfectionism that “the core of perfectionism… is a deep-rooted sense of shame” which originates from an “internalised a belief about yourself that you are inadequate, unlovable, broken, and inherently flawed.”
 The link between guilt and perfectionism is that hey are sister traits.
 If you have one – you have the other.